Industrial gearbox with sensor traces and explainability heatmaps

 Shared label space

-Each window is classified into one of nine classes: healthy operation plus eight fault types, aggregated across planetary and parallel gearbox domains.
+Each window is classified into one of nine classes: healthy operation plus eight fault types, aggregated across planetary gearbox operating regimes.

 03